Find Affordable College Courses

 Greenville, NC

-With a ranking of #17, East Carolina University did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
-ECU is a very large public school located in the small city of Greenville.
+East Carolina University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #17 on the list.
+ECU is a fairly large public school located in the city of Greenville.

 Of the 343 students majoring in nursing at ECU, 9% are male and 91% are female.